-Strong smells are a great way to repel squirrels – certain odors make squirrels wrinkle their noses.
+Strong smells are a great way to repel squirrels (just as they can be handy to get rid of raccoons and deter pigeons) – certain odors make squirrels wrinkle their noses.
 They’re said to dislike the scent of coffee grounds and peppermint, or you could make up your own recipe with vinegar, garlic and onions or peppermint oil to spray in the garden.

-Chilli flakes and pepper might put them off, so try a sprinkling of these.
+Chilli flakes and pepper might put them off, so try a sprinkling of these – it's often used to keep squirrels off bird feeders.
 When you come to plant up your borders, consider the scented plants squirrels dislike, such as oniony-smelling members of the allium family, strongly-scented hyacinths and lily of the valley.

 Can you buy squirrel repellent?

 Yes, you can purchase a squirrel repellent spray, which are made of (often natural) ingredients that squirrels hate.
 Some of these repellent sprays work on deterring other rodents, too.